Crit-R/VS2/README.md

 ## Windows

-Intall CUDA SDK and open VanitySearch.sln in Visual C++ 2017.\
-You may need to reset your *Windows SDK version* in project properties.\
+Intall CUDA SDK and open VanitySearch.sln in Microsoft Visual Studio Community 2019 You may need to reset your *Windows SDK version* in project properties.\
 In Build->Configuration Manager, select the *Release* configuration.\
 Build and enjoy.\